Aerial firefighting and forestry in southern Australia: Air Attack Supervision (AAS)

-Aircraft provide the ideal platform for many tasks including reconnaissance, mapping, air observing, rappelling and some highly specialised roles developed as aircraft became more common in bushfires.
+Aircraft provide the ideal platform for many tasks, including reconnaissance, mapping, aerial observation, rappelling, and some highly specialised roles that developed as aircraft became more commonly involved in bushfires (for operations).
 Thankfully, serious accidents and incidents reported to the Civil Aviation Safety Authority have been few.

 Valuable lessons about using aircraft, particularly after the 1985 alpine bushfires at Mt Buffalo, led to new training programs and safety manuals for air observers, incendiary operators, hot refueling crews, rappellers, retardant mixers as well as specialist Air Attack Supervisors (AAS) to more efficiently manage and utilise aircraft resources.

 The AAS has responsibility for directing complex aerial firebombing, setting priorities and communicating with all aircraft and with fire crews on the ground.
 It requires judgement to ensure the firebombing remains safe and effective.
 They operate in separate aircraft and orbit the fire at a higher altitude.
 High wing aircraft such as the Cessna 182 or light helicopters such as the Eurocopter AS350 Écureuil are common AAS platforms.

 National Aerial Firefighting Centre (NAFC)

 While the responsibility for bushfire suppression, and therefore aircraft use, rests with the Governments of each of the Australian States and Territories, the National Aerial Firefighting Centre (NAFC) was formed in July 2003 to coordinate national arrangements for contacting and sharing valuable firefighting aircraft.
 The national fleet comprises approximately 130 contracted fixed-wing, helicopters and Large Air Tankers (LAT) which supplements many state-owned, and state-contracted aircraft to meet peak demand across Australia making up more than 500 aircraft, provided by over 150 operators.
-In 2015-16, aircraft from the national fleet were activated 5,000 times and made nearly 30,000 firebombing drops.
+In 2015–16, aircraft from the national fleet were activated 5,000 times and made nearly 30,000 firebombing drops.

 Reciprocal arrangements are in place between all Australian States and many overseas countries to share aircraft and specialist expertise like Air Attack Supervisors so some common international aviation guidelines with standard terminology are being developed to facilitate global deployments.
 Many large aircraft and aircrews rotate between the northern and southern hemispheres.